Managing Calls through the Web Interface

 TrueConf Group supports:

-- transmission of content from devices connected via HDMI cable (available in certain configurations only);
+- transmitting content from devices connected via HDMI cable (available in certain configurations only);

 demonstration from an external USB drive and internal storage of images in PNG, JPG, TIFF formats, PDF documents, MKV, MP4, TS videos;

 displaying content from a second webcam connected to the terminal.
-For example, if a USB PTZ camera is used to transmit video from the meeting room, and you have also connected a laptop for content capture via an HDMI capture card;
+For example, if a USB PTZ camera is used for video transmission in a meeting room, and you connect a laptop via an HDMI capture card for content capture;

-transmission of an NDI stream available on the local network (auto-detected);
+transmission of NDI streams available on the local network (detected automatically);

-RTSP or VNC stream demonstration - the configured streams are displayed in the list.
+RTSP or VNC stream demonstration – the list shows the configured streams.

-To transmit RTSP or VNC streams, you must first add them to the address book as shown in the operator's guide.
-Then, create a device in the Presentation source section on the main screen.
+To transmit RTSP or VNC streams, you must first add them to the address book, as shown in the operator's manual.
+Then, create a device in the Settings → Devices → Device management section.

 To stream a PDF document, image, video file or HDMI content to the conference:

-to select a file previously uploaded to the terminal, choose Downloaded Files from the list;
+to select a file previously uploaded to the terminal, choose Uploaded files from the list;

 To stream content from a source connected to the capture card, select one of the HDMI inputs.

-To transmit an RTSP or VNC stream, select the appropriate option from the Presentation source dropdown list (it is generated from the list of allowed devices).
+To transmit an RTSP or VNC stream, select the appropriate option from the Content source dropdown list (which is generated from the list of allowed devices);

-To stream an available NDI feed, select it from the list that will be automatically generated.
+to transmit the available NDI stream on the network, select it from the list that will be generated automatically;

 To display content from an additional camera, select it from the list.